ycodify-tech/public-documentation/src/pages/index.md

 {% hero /%}

-Here you will find a summary of the Ycode platform, references, purposes and guides.
+Here you will find a summary of the Ycodify platform, references, purposes and guides.

 ## Popular Topics